Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Empirical Analysis of the Pre-trial Risk Assessment

-Figure~\ref{fig:nvca_results_lvl} shows how the robust policy, which solves the optimization problem given in Equation~\eqref{eq:maximin_emp_bnd} with the additive treatment effect class $\mcal{T}_{\text{add}}$, compares to the original rule as we vary the cost of an NVCA $-u$ (horizontal axis) and the confidence level $1 - \alpha$ (vertical axis).
-With the integer-weighted policy class $\Pi_{\text{int}}$, the optimization problem is an integer program; we solve this with the Gurobi solver \citep{gurobi}.
-The left panel shows the percent of recommendations changed from the original ones, while the right panel displays the improvement in the worst-case value over the original NVCA flag rule.
-Across every confidence level, the robust policy differs less and less from the original rule as the cost of an NVCA relative to the cost of triggering the flag increases.
-For a given cost of an NVCA, policies at lower confidence levels are more aggressive in deviating from the original rule, prioritizing a potentially lower regret relative to the optimal policy at the expense of guaranteeing that the new policy is no worse than the original rule.
+Figure~\ref{fig:pct_diff_lvl} presents the changes to the original rule made by the maximin policy that solves the optimization problem given in Eqn~\eqref{eq:maximin_emp_bnd} under the additive treatment effect class $\mcal{T}_{\text{add}}$.
+The changes are shown in terms of the proportion of arrestees flagged for an NVCA risk as we vary the cost of an NVCA $-u$ and the confidence level $1 - \alpha$.
+Across every confidence level, the maximin policy differs less and less from the original rule as the cost of an NVCA increases, moving from never triggering the flag at a 1--1 cost to eventually collapsing back to the status quo if the cost crosses an $\alpha$ dependent threshold.
+For a given cost of an NVCA, policies at lower confidence levels are more aggressive in deviating from the original rule, prioritizing a potentially lower regret relative to the (infeasible) optimal policy at the expense of a higher chance that the new policy is worse than the original rule.\footnote{Except for when the cost of an NVCA is greater than 12 and the confidence level is 0\%, the maximin policies do not trigger the flag when the original rule does not.}

-Figure~\ref{fig:coef_by_cost} inspects the integer-weights on the risk factors for the robust policy at the $1 - \alpha = 80\%$ level, as the cost of an NVCA increases.
-In the limiting setting where an NVCA is given the same cost as triggering the NVCA flag, the robust policy differs substantially from the original rule, placing no weight on prior violent convictions.
-Once the cost is at least five times the cost of triggering the flag, the robust policy reduces to the original rule.
-For intermediate values, the robust policy places less --- but not zero --- weight on the number of prior violent convictions than the original rule.
+Figure~\ref{fig:coef_by_cost} shows the integer weights on the risk factors for the maximin policy at the $1 - \alpha = 80\%$ level as the cost of an NVCA increases.
+In the limiting setting where an NVCA is given the same cost as triggering the NVCA flag, the maximin policy never triggers the flag because it cannot be worth the cost.
+Once the cost is at least 14 times the cost of triggering the flag, the learned policy reduces to the original rule.
+In light of the sizes shown in Figure~\ref{fig:nvca_widths}, this behavior is primarily due to increased uncertainty in the effect of triggering the NVCA flag.
+If the policy maker were to set the cost of an NVCA above a certain point, any change in the policy would be too risky to act upon.
+For intermediate values, the learned policy places less weight on the number of prior violent convictions and whether the current offense is violent than the original rule.
+In Appendix~\ref{sec:addl_nvca}, we consider a more flexible policy class that includes additional risk factors.